DiltheyLab/MPore/README.md

 - SPLIT toggles on a memory efficient workflow at the cost of runtime
 - LOG_ANALYSIS toggles on MPores statistical modelling

 It is recommended to toggle on LOG_ANALYSIS to activate MPores activity assesment for candidate methyltransferses.
-SPLIT should also be toggled on if the user is unsure about free RAM memory.
+SPLIT should also be toggled on if the user is unsure about RAM capacity.

 3. **Run Command**
 ```bash